xiaoylu/leetcode_category/Java/Readme.md

   * super() is called by default in constructor which doest not have this()
     * but parent's **parametrized constructor** must be called **implicitly** via `super(arguments)`
   * constructor chaining
-    * because every subclass constructor invokes a constructor of its superclass, either explicitly or implicitly
+    * because every subclass constructor must invoke a constructor of its superclass, either explicitly or implicitly

 final
 ---
 * variable: const, get assigned only once (not necessarily at the declaration)
-* method: can not be overidden
+* method: can not be overidden (final == private, but Java does not complain redundancy)
-  * useful for [initialization](https://docs.oracle.com/javase/tutorial/java/javaOO/initial.html) method when you don't want subclass override its parent's variable initialization
+  * useful for variable [initialization](https://docs.oracle.com/javase/tutorial/java/javaOO/initial.html) method when you don't want subclass override its parent's variable initialization
   * Methods called from constructors should generally be declared final
     * because a subclass's constructor may call a non-final method overridden in the subclass
 * class: can not be inherited, all methods declared immediately within a final class behave as if they are final